neomutt/neomutt.github.io/_run/style-guide.md

 First things first, the main rule we have to format a [Markdown][mdn_std] file for our website is -- we have *no rules*, *no policies* or anything like that.
-Because useful but probably badly formatted content is always better than helpful but unshared informations and experiences.
+Because useful but probably badly formatted content is always better than helpful but unshared information and experiences.
 Nevertheless there are some minimal requirements that must be met to not confuse the underlying processor ([Liquid][lqd_git_wiki]), respectively Markdown parser ([kramdown][kdn_prs]).